-- d.
+- a.
+Silica Aggregate The silica aggregate component of the epoxy grout shall be properly packaged and labeled to indicate point of origin and manufacturer's lot number.
+The aggregate shall be stored to assure that it is thoroughly dry when mixed in the epoxy grout.
+See storage section below for additional requirements. - b.
+Liquid Components All liquid epoxy components to be used in the work shall be delivered to the job site in tightly sealed unopened containers, clearly labeled to indicate: - (1) Name of manufacturer. - (2) Manufacturer's product's name and component designation. - (3) Manufacturer's lot number and "Manufacture" date. - (4) ANSI (American National Standards Institute) hazardous material rating and handling precautions. - c.
+Storage All components of the encapsulation epoxy grout (A, B, Aggregate) shall be stored together in a covered, well ventilated space.
+The storage temperature of the liquid and aggregate components shall not exceed 120 degrees F nor be less than 50 degrees F at any time after receipt by the Contractor.
+Follow Manufacturer storage guidelines if more strict than the range provided above.
+It is imperative to store the components at like temperatures to avoid adversely affecting the reactivity of the blending of the components. - d.
 Containers Containers containing liquid epoxy components shall always be sealed and air tight from time of receipt by Contractor until entering the proportioning and blending process.
 When containers are opened for sampling or other purposes and containers remain partially filled, their lids will be tightly closed to prevent contamination by moisture or other substances.
 Once the seal has been broken on a container, its contents must be used within seven (7) days or removed from the project. - e.
 Safety All project personnel handling the epoxy grout or its liquid components shall be properly alerted to the Epoxy Safety Requirements supplied by the manufacturer.
-A Material Safety Data Sheet (MSDS) shall be supplied with each shipment of liquid epoxy materials and maintained in the job site trailer for employee information. - 3.
-Structural Concrete Components - Storage All components of the structural concrete shall be stored together in a covered, well ventilated space.
-The storage temperature of the components shall not exceed 120 degrees F nor be less than 50 degrees F at any time after receipt by the Contractor.
-Follow Manufacturer storage guidelines if more strict than the range provided above. - b.
-Containers Containers containing concrete components shall always be sealed and air tight from time of receipt by Contractor until entering the proportioning and mixing process.
-When containers are opened for sampling or other purposes and containers remain partially filled, their lids will be tightly closed to prevent contamination by moisture or other substances.
-Once the seal has been broken on a container, its contents must be used within seven (7) days or removed from the project. - c.
-Safety All project personnel handling the concrete components shall be properly alerted to the Safety Requirements supplied by the manufacturer.
-A Material Safety Data Sheet (MSDS) shall be supplied with each shipment of concrete materials and maintained in the job site trailer for employee information.
+A Material Safety Data Sheet (MSDS) shall be supplied with each shipment of liquid epoxy materials and maintained in the job site trailer for employee information.